 Working hours in Australia vary according to your employer, your position and the type of industry in which you’re employed.
 A national 38-hour working week was introduced in 1981, since reduced to 37 hours.
 However, many people work longer hours, particularly employees in factories, who often work ten or more hours’ overtime per week.
-(A survey in 2003 showed that almost a third of full-time employees work more than 48 hours per week.)
+(A recent survey showed that almost a third of full-time employees work more than 48 hours per week.)
 A standard working day (without overtime) for a blue-collar worker is from 7 or 8am to 3.30 or 4.30pm, while working hours in most offices and shops are from 8.30 or 9.30am until 4.30 or 5.30pm, with an hour’s break for lunch.

 Tax File Number